The Schwinn 470 is an elliptical that seems to tick all the boxes in all the important areas.

 Size and Comfortability: 4/5

-With regards to assembly, users on Amazon seem to report that an assembly time of around 2hrs as the norm.
+With regards to assembly, users on Amazon seem to report that an assembly time of around 2hrs is the norm.

-The Schwinn 470 Elliptical comes with 25 different levels of resistance, which is more than enough for you to progress towards your fitness goals.
+The Schwinn 470 Elliptical comes with 29 workout programmes and 25 different levels of resistance, which is more than enough for you to progress towards your fitness goals.

 In addition, if you want to take it to the next level, the Schwinn 470 Elliptical has a motorised incline you can switch on for added intensity.